Vitamin D Deficiency Symptoms Most People MissUpdated: February 16, 2017Healthy Living

-My mother helped resolve serious high blood pressure issues with a daily dose of fermented cod liver oil.
-Her success in this regard is in line with the Vitamin D Council which recommends adequate vitamin D levels in order to avoid this silent, symptomless killer which afflicts 1 out of every 3 US adults (and 4 in 10 worldwide suffer from this serious condition.
+My mother helped resolve high blood pressure issues with a daily dose of fermented cod liver oil.
+Her success in this regard is in line with the Vitamin D Council which recommends adequate vitamin D levels in order to avoid this silent, symptomless killer.
+1 out of every 3 Americans and 4 in 10 worldwide suffer from this serious condition.

 In addition, the National Institutes of Health has identified vitamin D deficiency as a risk factor which can lead to congestive heart failure.

 Chronic kidney disease is a growing health concern.
 It is a primary and powerful predictor for premature cardiovascular disease.